sourcebitsllc/Asset-Generator-Mac/README.md

 - It does **not** scale or compress your assets.
 You need to prepare all different sizes yourself.
 - You need to create Images.xcassets library in Xcode beforehand.
+- If you have multiple *.xcassets libraries in your project, Asset Generator will use the first one (alphabetically).

 # About